wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 [Venue: Matthias Court ](https://www.google.com/maps/d/viewer?mid=zUP9hOfLluWs.kxF_FyzLKBI8&usp=sharing), M3 6JD.
 Tickets: FREE no booking required; some ltd capacity shows will have sign-up sheets on the day
 Enquires: 07581 299 439

+####Access Information
+As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
+Age advisory: Domestic II is primarily aimed at adults and deals with autobiographical and social issues with some sensitive content.
+Works suitable for younger people on Saturday daytime will be clearly signposted on the day.
+For specific age and access information please email info@habarts.org or call 07581 299 439.

 ####Credits
 [Domestic II](/current/2015-domestic) is produced by [hÅb](/hab) with support from the Guinness Partnership and Guinness Property; supported using using public funding by the National Lottery through Arts Council England.